-Stacy Mattingly is coauthor with Ashley Smith of the New York Times bestseller UNLIKELY ANGEL, an Atlanta hostage story adapted and released last fall by Paramount Pictures as a feature film, CAPTIVE, starring David Oyelowo (SELMA) and Kate Mara (“House of Cards”).
-Smith was held hostage in her apartment in 2005 by Atlanta courthouse shooter Brian Nichols.
-She persuaded him to surrender to authorities.
+Stacy Mattingly is coauthor with Ashley Smith of the New York Times bestseller UNLIKELY ANGEL, an Atlanta hostage story adapted and released in 2015 by Paramount Pictures as a feature film, CAPTIVE, starring David Oyelowo (SELMA) and Kate Mara (“House of Cards”).

 In 2012, Stacy founded the Sarajevo Writers’ Workshop, a bilingual group of poets and prose writers in Bosnia and Herzegovina.
 She holds an MFA in fiction from Boston University, where she was a Marcia Trimble Fellow, a Leslie Epstein Global Fellow, and recipient of the Florence Engel Randall Graduate Fiction Award.
 Stacy has taught creative writing for Boston University and Boston’s GrubStreet.
 She helped lead the first Narrative Witness exchange for the University of Iowa’s International Writing Program, pairing writers and photographers in Sarajevo and Caracas, Venezuela.
 The exchange's multilingual collection of work, which Stacy edited, is on view here.

 Currently, Stacy is writer-at-large and cofounder of Narrative Collective at Atlanta's Goat Farm Arts Center, where the group is in residence.
 She is also a founding member of Back Porch Collective, a network of international writers in Boston, and an assistant professor at Berklee College of Music.